How do breakouts form?

 Above: results of using Polish and Renew over a four week period

-Our Top Recommendations for Acne-Prone skin
+Our top recommendations for breakout-prone skin

 Tailor Polish plays the short-term game.
 The ingredients chosen in this multi-purpose product work to reduce breakouts and unclog pores.
 You can spot treat daily, scrub every other day and/or mask once per week with this deep cleansing, skin clearing, super hero.